-A segment tree is a versatile data structure that can be used in a large number of problems.
+A segment tree is a versatile data structure that can be used in many different situations.
 However, there are many topics related to segment trees that we have not touched yet.
 Now is time to discuss some more advanced variants of segment trees.